codeyStein/the-net-blog/content/post/five-time-saving-react-packages-you-must-try.md

 ## react-toastify - React notifications made easy!
 I'm sure you've come across toast notifications at some point.
-But have you ever thought about adding them in your website?
-Well, react-toastify makes that extreemly easy and gives you a handful of props for costumisation too.
-But my favourite thing of this package so far, is their interactive playground.
+But have you ever thought about adding them to your website?
+Well, react-toastify makes that extremely easy and gives you a handful of props for customization too.
+But my favorite thing about this package so far is its interactive playground.

 ![react-toastify - React notifications made easy!](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/xah493t8qmxgq2msqdql.png)